 Regarding the chatbot editor user interface, as mentioned above, it requires some programming skills.
 But you can start building your bot from scratch even without it.
 And I must admit that the builder doesn’t look like anything we discussed earlier.

 On the left side you provide visitors’ input, and on the right side – what chatbot should reply.
 In the middle, you have a chat window displaying what the result will look like.

 Chatbot UI design is an important factor that influences your bot’s effectiveness.
-Fortunately, there is no magic behind it, and if you follow some simple tricks introduced in the article, you would be able to improve all interactions between your bots and their users.
+Fortunately, there is no magic behind it, and if you follow some simple tricks introduced in the article and chatbot best practices, you would be able to improve all interactions between your bots and their users.

-To do that, find the perfect chatbot platform that allows you to build a beautiful user interface for your bot, customize and adjust it to your business needs.
+To do that, find the perfect chatbot platform that allows you to build a beautiful user interface for your bot, customize and adjust it to your business needs and architect helpful and enjoyable conversations.
 Good news?
 There are many on the market today.
 Go through the list of examples above and give a shot to those you like the most.